StackStorm/st2/docs/source/install/all_in_one.rst

    curl -sSL http://stackstorm.com/install.sh | sudo sh

-Want to learn more?
+.. contents:: Want to learn more?
 Read on!
 We will make it worth your while.

 What is it?
 ###########